plycs5/Starch4Kranz/README.md

 # Starch4Kranz
-MATLAB scripts for extracting vein density measurements from starch-stained leaf samples
+MATLAB and Python scripts for extracting vein density measurements from starch-stained leaf samples

-Simply make sure all these functions are in the same directory as your images you wish to analyse or add them to your MATLAB path.
+For MATLAB make sure all these functions are in the same directory as your images you wish to analyse or add them to your MATLAB path.

+For Python make sure the following libraries are installed in your environment: cv2 numpy matplotlib skimage scipy plantcv statistics

-## Starch4Kranz.m
+## Starch4Kranz.m and Starch4Kranz.py
 Function file

-## running_Starch4Kranz.m
+## running_Starch4Kranz.m and running_Starch4Kranz.py
 Contains all that is needed to run Starch4Kranz.m script.

 ## blur.m